Yaandle/ac_telemetry/README.md

 ### 📦 Export Tools (`export_file.py`)
 Efficiently extract specific columns and rows from large CSV files for analysis without importing entire datasets.

-### 🎮 Driver File ('driver.py')
-Executes trained or evolving policies in the driving environment and evaluates task-level performance under a fixed interface.

-driver.py is the single execution surface for all learning paradigms.
-Role in the System:
-- Consumes a vehicle state vector (from telemetry or simulator)
-- Applies a policy (linear, MLP, GA genome, DQL policy)
-- Outputs control actions:
-    - Steering
-    - Throttle
-    - Brake
-- Computes task completion metrics at episode end.

 ## Quick Start